ueberdosis/hocuspocus/docs/src/docPages/api/extensions/webhook.md

 ## Introduction

-The webhook extension allows you to connect hocuspocus to your existing application by triggering webhooks on certain events.
+The webhook extension allows you to connect Hocuspocus to your existing application by triggering webhooks on certain events.

 ## Installation